Skip to main content

 2. Apply the Paste: With a soft cloth or sponge, apply the baking soda paste directly onto the stained areas.
 Be generous but focused on the spots that need the most attention.

-3. Scrub Gently: Using a soft-bristled brush or the cloth, gently scrub the paste into the stains in a circular motion.
+3. Scrub Gently: Using a soft-bristled brush or a cloth, gently scrub the paste into the stains in a circular motion.
 The gentle abrasiveness of baking soda works to lift the mineral deposits from the glass.

 4. Let It Sit: Allow the paste to sit on the glass for about 15 minutes.
 This dwell time gives the baking soda a chance to break down the hard water stains further.